Tennismylife/Tennis-R-ecord-Tracker/README.md

 : $ Rscript Update.R

-According to "Recordology" all functions are splitted in many R files to reasearch better the results and to use it with the sub-categories explained in this article, and to use it eventually as APIs.
+According to "Recordology" all functions are splitted in many R files to reasearch better the results and to use them with the sub-categories explained in this article, and to use them eventually as APIs.
 For this reason there isn't a code refactoring.

-The 1st step is having a consistent and updated live database.
+1st step is having a consistent and live updated database.
 This is available on our account in the repository https://github.com/Tennismylife/TML-Database

 * Reader.R

-The 2nd step is reading all the database rows.
+2nd step is reading all the database rows.
 Thank to parallel instructions it is possible.
 You can read all the csvs quickly and storing them in your R workspace

 * Played.R